Greece: Visual arts

 Ancient Greek sculpture was composed almost entirely of workable and durable materials, marble or bronze, bronze becoming the favoured medium for major works by the early 5th century, while chryselephantine sculptures, made largely of gold and ivory and used for temple cult images and luxury works, were much rarer.
 It has been established that ancient Greek sculptures were painted with a variety of colours, a feature known as polychromy.

 Art production continued during the Byzantine era.
 The most salient feature of this new aesthetic was its "abstract", or anti-naturalistic character.
-Classical art was marked by attempts to create representations that mimicked reality, Byzantine art favoured a more symbolic approach.
+While classical art was marked by attempts to create representations that mimicked reality, Byzantine art favoured a more symbolic approach.
 Byzantine painting concentrated mainly on icons and hagiographies.
-The Macedonian art (Byzantine) was the artistic expression of Macedonian Renaissance, a label used to describe the Macedonian dynasty of the Byzantine Empire (867–1056), which scholars have seen as a time of increased interest in classical scholarship and the assimilation of classical motifs into Christian artwork.
+The Macedonian art (Byzantine) was the artistic expression of the Macedonian Renaissance, a label used to describe the Macedonian dynasty of the Byzantine Empire (867–1056), which scholars have seen as a time of increased interest in classical scholarship and the assimilation of classical motifs into Christian artwork.

 Post Byzantine art schools include the Cretan School and Heptanese School.
 The first artistic movement in the Greek Kingdom can be considered the Greek academic art of the 19th century (Munich School).
 Modern Greek painters include Nikolaos Gyzis, Georgios Jakobides, Theodoros Vryzakis, Nikiforos Lytras, Konstantinos Volanakis, Nikos Engonopoulos and Yannis Tsarouchis, while notable sculptors are Pavlos Prosalentis, Ioannis Kossos, Leonidas Drosis, Georgios Bonanos, and Yannoulis Chalepas.